fbpx

 Once the plastic sheet reaches the desired temperature, it is transferred to a mold or die.
 The mold is typically made of metal and is shaped according to the desired final product.
 The heated plastic sheet is placed over the mold, and either vacuum pressure or mechanical force is applied to form the plastic into the shape of the mold.

-This process may involve additional techniques such as vacuum forming, pressure forming, or twin-sheet forming, depending on the requirements of the specific application.
+The thermoforming process may involve additional techniques such as vacuum forming, pressure forming, or twin-sheet forming, depending on the requirements of the specific application.
 Let’s explore more details about these techniques:

 Vacuum Forming